The Land

 1500 sq ft 3/2 Unit Floorplan Concept

-Our building block is a ~1500 sq ft, 1 story, 3 bedroom/2 bath unit designed for easy sharing and co-living.
+Our initial building block was a ~1500 sq ft, 1 story, 3 bedroom/2 bath unit designed for easy sharing and co-living.
 Each bedroom would have access to the core as well as individual entrances to the outside.
 One of the bedrooms would be oversized (~300 sq ft) to function as a studio or ‘tiny home’ with its own bath and kitchenette.

 Flipped for a 3000 sq ft 6/4 Duplex